Author Archives: himself

 (Read)

-I think it's time to tell you about San-Sanych the Tractor Operator whose true name is Acerola Orinon Kisshot Heart And Blade And Other Words From The Dictionary but neither he nor anyone else knows this.
-And if I were to tell when exactly that time came then it came with that other time, the time to wrap up with the introduction and proceed to the chapter one in which I have yet no idea what to write.
+The time has come to tell you about San-Sanych the Tractor Specialist, whose True name is Acerola Orion Killshot Heart Blade And Other Words From From the English Dictionary, but neither he nor anyone else knows this.
+As for when exactly this time has come, it has come at a time when another time has arrived — namely, the time to wrap up the introduction and move on to Chapter One, where I still don't have an idea of what to write.

 So, potatoes.
-As a child I really liked mashed potatoes.
-Mom cooked those rarely as I grew up in the family of god damned otakus and we were living off almost exclusively off rice, having sushi rolls more often than pelmenis, but every time we had mashed potatoes gosh was I happy.
-The fondness for potatoes I have carried through all my adolescent life and when I grew older I always took a kilogram or two of it every time I visited a store.
+As a child I loved mashed potatoes.
+My mother rarely made them because I grew up in the family of god damned otakus and we were living off almost exclusively off rice, I saw sushi rolls more often than dumplings, but every time was a treat for me.
+I carried this love of potatoes throughout my teenage years, and when I got older, whenever I went to the supermarket, I always grabbed a couple of kilos of them.

-Dropping off the train, we have arrived at the potato depo which, contrary to it's name, nowadays hosted beet.
-This is where I met San-Sanych.
-He was lying on the roadside, drained of all his powers.
-If I left him like that he'd die.
-I have brought him half a liter of vodka, he drank that and got better, and since then I bring him half a liter every day which relieves me of a part of my pay and feeds his powers.
-For that, he had agreed to consider me his master.
+After getting off the train, we reached the potato depot (which, despite its name, was now used for growing beets).
+That's where I met San-Sanych.
+He was lying on the side of the road, completely drained of his powers.
+If I'd left him like that, he would have died.
+I brought him half a liter of vodka, he drank it, and his spirits were lifted.
+Since then, I've brought him half a liter every day, which relieves me of a part of my pay and feeds his powers.
+In return, he agreed to consider me his master.

-Once we met his own tractor but that's a story for another time.
+We met his own tractor once but that's a story for another time.

-Anyway, first half of the day we were digging beat and then sit down for lunch.
-Almost untouched fields of beet were exerting emotional pressure on my mind.
+Anyway, we spent the first half of the day picking beets, and then sat down to lunch.
+The untouched fields of beets weighed heavily on my consciousness.

-Ad break.
-In the blu-ray version of this short story here will be an additional absolutely unnecessary erotic scene with Tanya SNAKE.
-We assure you that although she's a SNAKE, she retains all the important traits of a normal woman.
+Commercial break.
+The Blu-ray version of the story will feature a completely gratuitous erotic scene with Tanya SNAKE.
+We assure you that although she's snake, she possesses all the important features of a normal woman.

 I saw.